hollowdoor/jumble/README.md

     --watch, -w         Watch the current directory for changes.
                         When there's a change rebuild the project.

     --minify -m         Minify the output of javascript.
                         The default is true.

     --es6, -e           Compile es6 code using Babel.js.

-    --raw, -r           Include a raw field in the produced json with unmodified code for each script.

     --name, -n          The name of your project.

     --server -s         -s, -s=8080, -s=folder:8080
                         Start a static server.
                         The value should be a port number or a directory, and port seperated by a colon.
                         If there's no value then jumble will scan for an available port.

 ```

 Notes on the es6 option.